AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 Any knowledge you acquire is cumulative and is recorded in your ship log.
 At first, it isn't really clear where you're supposed to go and what exactly you're searching for.
 You're a detective, tying together seemingly unrelated strings of information and following up on leads.
 Eventually, the pieces begin to fall into place.

-{% include picture.html img="ship-log" ext="jpg" alt="The ship log charts all of your discovers and how they're related." %}
+{% include picture.html img="ship-log.jpg" alt="The ship log charts all of your discovers and how they're related." %}

 You're given the following equipment and tools for your expedition: